mmattel/storage-truenas/beelink_me_mini/beelink-me-mini.md

 * Purchase the correct NVMe SSDs.
 * Improve the thermal properties.
 It's not mandatory, but it's better to be safe than sorry.
-* The BIOS that ships with the device usually needs to be upgraded, especially when running M1V304.
+* The BIOS that ships with the device usually needs to be upgraded, especially when running M1V304 or lower.
 * Some BIOS settings must be changed.

 ## Recommended NVME's